[Originally published: Dec. 20, 2021. Updated: June 10, 2022]

 What are the side effects of anti-obesity medications?

-Side effects for semaglutide were monitored in the trials leading up to its FDA approval.
+Side effects from semaglutide were monitored in the trials leading up to its FDA approval.
 The most common side effects with semaglutide are gastrointestinal—and include nausea—and that is often managed by adjusting the dosage, says Dr. Viana.
 “You consider how the patient feels as the dosage increases, and you can always go back to a lower one,” he says.

 Dr. Jastreboff’s participant in the tirzepatide clinical trial had side effects that included stomach problems, some exhaustion, and difficulty staying hydrated, but the participant thought they were minor compared to the side effects and complications of obesity.